Course

 Treatment

-Since we have assessed for risk factors, we have recognized the occurrence and the severity of hemorrhage, we need to treat it.
-Let’s begin by looking at possible causative factors for the occurring hemorrhage:
+Since we have assessed for risk factors, we have recognized the occurrence and severity of bleeding, and we need to treat it.
+Lets begin by looking at possible causative factors for the occurring hemorrhage:

 • Tone- uterine atony